PajoHack/Booking-System-PP4/README.md

 ### Profile Page

-The profile page neatly catalogues all the bookings made by a user, affording them the convenience of managing their reservations.
+The profile page neatly displays all the bookings made by a user, affording them the convenience of managing their reservations.
 Users have the capability to edit or delete their upcoming bookings, ensuring flexibility.
 However, any bookings from the past remain uneditable and undeletable.

 ![Screenshot of the profile page](documentation/profile-page.png)